Who can get it

 You may still be eligible if you can’t study full time.
 This needs to be for a special reason and you’ll need to give us proof.

 There are also rules you need to meet for the delivery of your study program.
-It must be either face-to-face or a combination of face-to-face and online study.
-You’re not eligible for the payment if your study program is only delivered online.
+It must be one of the following:

 There are 2 ways to claim the Tertiary Access Payment.
 How you do it depends on where you plan to study.